Guutooh/Card-Galaxy/README.md

 - HTML
 - CSS

+### About
+- Projeto desenvolvido no Stage 03 do Explorer - RocketSeat

 ## Licença

-Este projeto está sob a licença MIT, permitindo uso livre.
+Este projeto está sob a licença MIT.